 - Escape to a secret garden in Darling Harbour.
 The lower level of the Chinese Garden of Friendship is accessible to wheelchairs and prams.

-- Take advantage of Sydney Park’s all abilities playground, which has been designed for children and parents, including kids with hearing and vision impairments and anyone who uses a wheelchair.
+- Take advantage of Sydney Park’s playground, designed for children and parents, including kids with hearing and vision impairments and anyone who uses a wheelchair.

 - Pirrama Park has an accessible spinner so kids in wheelchairs don’t miss out!

 There are heaps of disability-inclusive sports happening in Sydney, from netball to chair yoga.
 What’s On has things to do.